dorcoh/blog/_posts/2021-01-03-multiple-treatment.md

 Causal inference allows us to estimate the causal interactions between random variables.
 It enables us to ask questions such as: "Does some medication lowers blood pressure?".
 Throughout this post I will describe a mini project with the goal of estimating the causal effect in multiple treatment setting
-(e.g., given a number of medications, which ones lowers blood pressure most significantly), while in the common framework we usually consider binary treatment setting.
+(e.g., given a number of medications, which one lowers blood pressure most significantly), while in the common framework we usually consider binary treatment setting.

 ### Background (Potential Outcomes)